0xatrilla/Digital-Tombstones/README.md

-# KilledByGoogle - iOS App
+# Digital Tombstones - iOS App

 A modern iOS application that showcases Google's discontinued products and services.
 Built with SwiftUI and targeting iOS 26+, this app provides an elegant way to browse the "Google Graveyard" - products that were killed by Google over the years.